Revenue Churn: A Comprehensive Guide for SaaS

 There are two primary types of revenue churn: gross and net.
 Gross revenue churn represents the total revenue lost from existing customers without factoring in any new revenue gained from upgrades or expansions.
 It provides a raw view of lost revenue.
 Net revenue churn, on the other hand, considers the impact of upgrades and expansions within your existing customer base.
 It subtracts the revenue gained from these upsells from the gross churned revenue, giving you a more comprehensive picture of your overall revenue retention performance.
 Net revenue churn can even be negative, indicating that your revenue growth from existing customers outweighs your losses–a highly desirable scenario.
 Understanding the difference between these two metrics is essential for accurately assessing your revenue trends.
 Finmark provides further details on gross and net revenue churn.

-Why Revenue Churn Rate Matters
+Why Does Revenue Churn Matter?

 Understanding your revenue churn rate is crucial for the financial health and sustainability of your business.
 It's a direct indicator of how well you retain revenue and maintain a healthy customer base.
 Let's explore why it matters.